TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/cloud/billing-and-subscription-management/_index.md

 ### I forgot my Billing Account email address.
 What now?

 Please contact our [sales team](mailto:sales@thethingsindustries.com).

-### I canceled my subscription so my tenant is suspended.
-Can I reactivate it?

-Please reach out to our [sales team](mailto:sales@thethingsindustries.com) and reference your tenant ID.

 ### Can multiple users access a single Billing Account?